Why the world’s metals traders are loving copper

 BHP and Rio are among the world’s biggest producers of the metal — but their other mining assets mean their leverage to a stronger copper price is not as great as for the next tier down – Oz Minerals and Sandfire.

 Greater leverage still is found further down among the junior producers like Aeris (ASX:AIS), mentioned here earlier in the week on the strength of its turnaround at its NSW copper mine and its exposure to the exciting Torrens copper/gold exploration program in South Australia.

-WA copper (and tin) producer Metals X (MLX) has been gaining some support at its lower levels on the basis that it can improve the performance of its Nifty mine.
+WA copper (and tin) producer Metals X (ASX:MLX) has been gaining some support at its lower levels on the basis that it can improve the performance of its Nifty mine.